StoneNyathi/Absa_Tech_Assessment_Karate_API/README.md

 JUNIT5
 -------
-We choosen that we used JUNIT 5 to this project, simpole because Karate supports JUnit 5 and the advantage is that you can have multiple methods in a test-class.
+We choose that we use JUNIT 5 for this project, simple because Karate supports JUnit 5 and the advantage is that you can have multiple methods in a test-class.
 Only 1 import is needed, and instead of a class-level annotation, you use a nice DRY and fluent-api to express which tests and tags you want to use.

 EXECUTING THE PROJECT